omniti-labs/omnios-build-perl/README.md

 The Perl build repo is laid out like other OmniOS build repos, with some additional code to facilitate metadata processing, particularly dependency resolution.
-In the root directory, `perl_module_dist.pl` is used to make new build scripts.
+In the root directory, `perl-dist.pl` is used to make new build scripts.
 The build scripts themselves live in the "build" subdirectory.

 The bulk of the build work is done via two shell files in lib, config.sh and